ansible-collections/ibm.storage_virtualize/playbooks/policy_based_replication/README.txt

 There are total 4 files used for this use-case.
   1. main.yml:
-     This is the main file to be executed as below: ansible-playbook main.yml -i PBR_variable.yml
+     This is the main file to be executed as below: ansible-playbook main.yml -i pbr_inventory.ini
      main.yml leverages other files for PBR configuration.
-It executes 2 playbooks like "Create_mTLS.yml" and "Create_mdiskgrp_drp_proviPolicy.yml" and later on this the playbook creates volume group and associated volumes with volume_prefix name specified in inventroy file "PBR_variable.yml".
+It executes "create_mTLS.yml" and "drp_pool_setup.yml" and then creates volume group and associated volumes with volume_prefix name, specified in "pbr_inventory.ini".
 It also maps all the volumes to specified host.
-     After first execution of this playbook for next execution we can add volumes on existing/new volume group with existing replication policy and provision policy.
-It mapped this newly added volumes to the existing host object.
+     Any additional volumes that need to be added to volumegroup, and/or need to be mapped to existing host object (but were not part of volumegroup at the time of execution of the playbook), can be added to inventory file.
+They'll be added to volumegroup and mapped to host in subsequent execution of the playbook.

-  2. PBR_variable.yml:
+  2. pbr_inventory.ini:
      This file has all the variables required for playbooks.
       - users_data: Parameters contain primary cluster details from where user wants to replicate data as well as secondary cluster details to where volume will be replicated to.
       - host_name: It is the host name to which all the volumes should be mapped after creation.
 It assumes host is already created on primary clusters.